Journal

 • Other homes experienced overheating in summer

-• Energy bills were much higher than expected, with many residents unable to pay and officially in fuel poverty
+• Energy bills were much higher than expected, with many residents unable to pay and officially in fuel poverty.

 • The absence of clear quality-assurance requirements during construction led to inconsistent airtightness results and no reliable audit trail to demonstrate build quality